zorael/kameloso/README.md

 There are several configurations in which the bot may be built.

 * `application`, base configuration
-* `twitch`, additionally includes Twitch chat support and the Twitch streamer plugin
+* `twitch`, additionally includes Twitch chat support and the Twitch bot plugin
 * `dev`, all-inclusive development build equalling everything available, including things like more detailed error messages

 All configurations come in a `-lowmem` variant (e.g. `application-lowmem`, `twitch-lowmem`, ...) that lowers compilation memory at the cost of increasing compilation time, but so far they only work with **ldc**. (bug [#20699](https://issues.dlang.org/show_bug.cgi?id=20699))